fayyaadh4/itunes_search/README.md

 For server testing run "npm test" in the root/server directory.
 Snapshot test was created for the search form component in the front end directory.

+Security:
+Helmet was used to ensure the security of this app.

 Link:
 The app was deployed using Heroku and the link is: https://itunes-search-app-fn.herokuapp.com/